 - Traumatic Brain Injuries

-- Q Are there alternative treatments for cardiogenic shock?
+- Q What increases my risk for cardiogenic shock?

 - Q How can cardiogenic shock be prevented?